Carotid angioplasty and stenting - discharge; CAS - discharge; Angioplasty of the carotid artery - discharge

 Your provider used live x-rays to carefully guide the catheter up to the area of the blockage in your carotid artery.

 Then your provider passed a guide wire through the catheter to the blockage.
 A balloon catheter was pushed over the guide wire and into the blockage.
 The tiny balloon on the end was inflated.
 This opened the blocked artery.
+Then your provider may have inserted a stent to keep the artery open.

 You should be able to do most of your normal activities within a few days, but take it easy.